hdinsight/hdinsight.github.io/spark/data-collection-application-performance.md

 ms.date: 03/01/2018
 ms.author: sunilkc
 ---
-# Azure HDInsight Solutions | Spark | Probing Questions
+# Azure HDInsight Solutions | Spark | Application Failure Probing Questions

 * Was this application working fine?
      * If application was working fine then check what changed between working and non-working scenario?_